Modifications for students with Down syndrome

 Encourage and motivate

 Most learners with Down syndrome have to work harder than their peers to achieve the same results in the classroom and they thus require plenty of encouragement, reassurance, and praise to keep them on track.
-It also helps if they are given special assignments designed just for them, that provide them with opportunities for success.
+It also helps if they are given special assignments designed just for them, to provide them with opportunities for success.

 More tips for success